 - Eye Navi

-AI recognizes over 20 types of obstacles, such as people, bollards, pedestrian signal colors, and tactile paving, and informs users via audio.
+AI recognizes over 20 types of obstacles, such as people, car stops, pedestrian signal colors, and tactile paving, and informs users via voice.
 It also provides directions, routes, and information about nearby facilities, ensuring safe independent outings for visually impaired individuals.

 2-3.
-[Hearing Impairments] AI Converts Speech to Text in Real-Time!
-Deliver Information and Conversations Visually
+[Hearing Disabilities] AI Converts Speech to Text in Real-Time!
+Delivering Information and Conversations Visually

-For individuals with hearing impairments who often face communication barriers, meetings and discussions can be challenging.
-By using AI for real-time transcription and summarization, you can visualize meeting and conversation content, breaking down communication barriers.
+For people with hearing disabilities, daily meetings and discussions can be challenging.
+By using AI for real-time transcription and summarization, you can visualize the content of meetings and conversations, breaking down communication barriers.

 Recommended AI tools for hearing-impaired individuals that can be used in work or educational settings include the following: